What Is Debt Management? Meaning, Process, & Key Benefits

 A certain success fess or percentage is charged by a Debt Management Company, such as MNS Credit Management Group who works on contingency fee only.
 That is, they are liable to charge their fees only if recovery is made.
 If you are in financial distress, you may be able to negotiate a lower charge or a waiver.

 You’ll be asked to sign a contract that details how much you’ll pay and how the invoice /fee will be charged spent by the agency.
-You must also promise not to open any new credit cards for the duration of the debt management plan.
+You must also promise not to open any new credit cards for the duration of the plan.
 When the last payment is made, you’ll have paid off all of the unsecured creditors covered by the plan in given time period.

 Conclusion: